AyaneSHOJI/binary-search-JS/README.md

 Test project for better understanding binary search

-This is just a personaly note
+- This is just a personal note

-The code is made with some references on Internet
+- The code is made with some references on the Internet

-My understanding is illustrated in attached picture
+- My understanding is illustrated in attached picture